 Unlike the gwerin y blaidd—I really needed to start using the proper terminology—the asyngaer—the wizardkind, that is—didn’t have their own physical territory.
 We lived in the human world.
 Or rather, we shared the same world with them, for it was ours as much as it was theirs.
 We tried to blend in among humans, adopting many of their customs and habits.
 It was easy to forget sometimes that we were different.

 To hide in plain sight, we had to resort to our significant powers creating tallins and Talsyns.
 The first ones were small, short-lived conjures like the one that I had tricked Jack with, “leaving” my aura in the kitchen.
-Talsyns were more powerful, long-lasting or sometimes permanent manipulations of space, time and, occasionally, human consciousness to create the appearance of a different reality in the eyes and minds of humans.
+Talsyns were more powerful, long-lasting or sometimes permanent manipulations of space, time and, sometimes, human consciousness to create the appearance of a different reality in the eyes and minds of humans.
 Talsyn meant “great shield” and, in many ways, it was.
 It was real magic.
 In comparison, tallins, “little shields”, were harmless magic tricks.

 All Langaer used tallins and Talsyns because we all needed to hide from, mingle with or sometimes protect ourselves from humans.
 They vary from race to race, of course, but we all share these two words that were the legacy of High Akkadian.
 Another curiosity—we all wrote tallin with a small “t” and Talsyn with a capital “T”.